braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/faqs.md

 ![Media Library Crop 2][3]{: height="75%" width="75%"}

-### My image keeps timing out when I try to upload it.
-What can I do about this?
+### My image keeps timing out when i try to upload it. what can i do about this?

 This can happen for a variety of reasons, but a common solution is to make sure your image is optimized before attempting to upload it.
 This means running your image through an image optimizer (such as [ImageOptim][5]).

 Additionally, if your image was built in Photoshop (or a similar software) and has many layers, merging and reducing the number of layers can also help.

-### Why can't I upload any image I want into the Push Composers?
+### Why can't i upload any image i want into the push composers?

 This is because most composers have restrictions on the image ratio size that is allowed.